nhasdarjian/react-ts-cyclic/README.md

-# react-typescript-eslint-webpack
+# SportsTower: react-typescript-eslint-webpack
-Webpack template for a React app with TypeScript and ESLint
+Webpack template for a React app with TypeScript and ESLint, adapted for the SportsTower project